If I ever go looking for my heart’s desire again

 Only better.
 Yes, everything you remember and like is there: the local fast food places, but you don’t have to pay to super-size your french fries; the cute girl (guy) is still next door (only he or she now undresses with the blinds up !), your local sports team is there, too, with an unbeaten record.
 Better yet, every jerk you ever knew in junior high or beyond has died of terminal acne.
 There is tranquility, abundance, amity and happiness everywhere.

 Now for the best part: in this new and improved hometown of yours, the way of life is so stress-free, so pleasure-filled, that you will age at only one-third the normal rate!
 Yup, you can live to a ripe old age of about 210 years (give or take a few depending upon whether you supersize those fries).
 This is all explained to you by the Dalai Lama-looking guy who seems benignly in charge, a guy who looks like a cross between John Guilgud and Bruce Lee.

 What a dream!
 But what’s the catch, your suspicious nature wants to know?

-So you have a couple of days to check out the place, and then, you can choose to stay here in idyllic Shangri-La, or to roam that chaotic and crazy world outside of the valley where you will age at the normal rate wherever you may wander or settle.
+So you have a couple of days to check out the place, and then, you can choose to stay here in this paradise of Shangri-La or to roam that chaotic and crazy world outside of the valley where you will age at the normal rate wherever you may wander or settle.

-Now you wake up in a bit of a cold sweat.
+Now you wake up in a bit of cold sweat.
 What a dream!
 What a choice!

 ©2004, James A. Clapp (UrbisMedia Ltd. Pub.
 2.17.2004)